Restoring Healthy Habits When You’re Burned Out

 - Go for a socially-distanced walk with a colleague or friend.

 - Spend time catching up in your family’s back garden.

 - Agree to meet friends at a local park.

 - Arrange an activity when meeting friends.

-- Depending on local restrictions, invite a friend for dinner rather than meeting by video link.
+- Depending on local restrictions, invite a friend for dinner rather than a Zoom call.

-- Go and see a family member instead of texting.
+- Go see a friend instead of texting.